gholami-mohammad/setup-dev-env/readme.md

 # Setup my development env on Ubuntu 22.04

 There are 2 options:
-1. Follow the installation instruction in this readme file and config you dev env manually
+1. Follow the installation instruction in this readme file and config your dev env manually
 1. Use the ansible to config all of them automatically.
 To do this, read [this](./Ansible.md).

 ```